CIS-566-Fall-2023/final-project/README.md

 - There will be an additional parameter to customize the noise at which the particles are generated to the scene, affecting the way the particles enter the scene.

 #### Techniques:
-- What are the main technical/algorithmic tools you’ll be using?
-Give an overview, citing specific papers/articles.
 - I will be implementing this paper Particle Animation and Rendering Using Data Parallel Computation](https://www.karlsims.com/papers/ParticlesSiggraph90.pdf) by Karl Sims, which essentially outlines a method for particle simulation via the parallel computing of the GPU.
 - The particles will be generated and controlled using vertex and fragment shaders.

 #### Design:
-- How will your program fit together?
-Make a simple free-body diagram illustrating the pieces.
 - The main function has the controls and generates the scene.
 Based on these specifications, we set the particle size, color, forces, obstacle size etc.
 - The main function checks for the user's mouse controls and adds obstacles or changes the camera accordingly.
 - The main function holds the particles for the scene via a Particle and Particle Collection class, such that all transformations and renderings can be applied to each particle.